Frequently Asked Questions (FAQs)

 FMLA makes it unlawful for WSU to interfere with, restrain, or deny the exercise of any right provided under FMLA as well as discharge or discriminate against any person for opposing any practice made unlawful by FMLA or for involvement in any proceeding under or relating to FMLA.

-Employees with 12 months of University or State service AND have worked for 1,250 hours in the immediate previous 12 months are eligible to apply for FMLA.
+Employees with 12 months of University or State service AND have worked for 1,250 hours in the immediate previous 12 months are eligible to request for FMLA.

 FMLA covers the following family and medical reasons: